leiteszeke/base-react-native-monorepo-ui-library/README.md

 # monorepo-ui

-This an example of a monorepo UI library using Bob and Lerna
+This an example of a monorepo UI library using Bob and Turbo Repo

 ## Installation